 Who can live and not see death, or who can escape the power of the grave?
 (Psalm 89)

-Pastors are one of the few professions who travel with people from birth through to death.
+Pastoral ministry is one of the few professions where you get to travel with people from birth through to death.
 It is a privilege to minister to people who are facing their final weeks and days.
 Sometimes it is a brief period of illness, other times it is an elongated time of suffering.
 I have known people in their final days who were keen, not to die, but to see their suffering come to an end and to see their hope in Jesus Christ realised.
 It is an extraordinary privilege to sit beside a person who in approaching death is joyful and at peace.
 I have also witnessed people wrestling with their own mortality and doubts of what lies beyond death.
 A pastor’s care in such circumstances also extends to a spouse, to children and friends.
 Indeed, for many pastors, these relationships are not merely ‘professional’, for those whom we serve are much loved, and they are our friends and family.

 Several members of my family work in the medical field, including my wife who worked as a nurse for 10 years, spending much of that time caring for patients with terminal and chronic illnesses.
 On more than a few occasions she would come home after a shift in tears, having witnessed a patient die.